Guidelines of the Museum of Futures

-The Museum of the Future is under construction.
-The Museum of the Future is built in time rather than space, activating local nodes of creative speculation about the future.
-Its heritage does not consist of a compilation of objects from the past with global historical or aesthetic value, but of local impressions of the future with creative, speculative and cultural value.
-This museum does not necessarily accumulate and preserve heritage from the past but rather communicates and redistributes imaginations of a future that is not necessarily technological spawned as a creative game on the everyday.
+The Museum of Futures is under construction.
+The Museum of Futures is built in time rather than space, activating local nodes of creative speculation about the future.
+Its heritage does not only consist of a compilation of objects from the past with global historical or aesthetic value, but of local impressions of the future with creative, speculative and cultural value.
+This museum shares imaginations of futures that are not necessarily technological spawned, as a creative game on the everyday.

-The heritage of the Museum of the Future is unspecific and at the same time absolutely necessary.
+The heritage of the Museum of Futures is unspecific and at the same time absolutely necessary.
 The founding idea of this museum is playful speculation about Latin American identity.

-This Museum of the Future, rather than documenting the futures of the Latin American past, opens a series of local public calls for creative production on imagined futures, and invites the sharing of speculative creative collective experiences, community future laboratories.
-We use the idea of the contemporary museum as a metaphor to structure a collective work.
+This Museum of Futures, besides documenting the futures of the past, opens a series of local public calls for creative production of imagined futures, and invites the sharing for speculative creative collective experiences, community future laboratories.
+We use the idea of the contemporary museum as a metaphor to structure this collective work.

-The Museum of the Future has five operational functions for the general 2084 project: 1) conservation (digital archives about the future); 2) curation (narrative threads); 3) production (publication); 4) mediation (liaison with and between local audiences); and 5) communication (dissemination).
+The Museum of Futures has five operational functions for the general 2084 project: 1) conservation (digital archives about the future); 2) curation (narrative threads); 3) production (publication); 4) mediation (liaison with and between local audiences); and 5) communication (dissemination).